mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 most ships taking 10–60 seconds (so most pilots will take extra time and get a +1 or +2 DM on top of this – see page 50).

-Most ships have landing gear, allowing them to touch down ‘in the wild’, which requires an Average (+0), Diffi cult (–2) or even
+Most ships have landing gear, allowing them to touch down 'in the wild', which requires an Average (+0), Diffi cult (–2) or even

 Very Diffi cult (–4) check, depending on local conditions.
 Non- distributed ships can also land on bodies of water without sinking.